vaadin-component-factory/breadcrumb/README.md

-# Incubator Breadcrumb for Flow
+# Breadcrumb

-Incubator Breadcrumbs for Flow is server-side component of [incubator-breadcrumbs](https://github.com/vaadin/incubator-breadcrumb) web component for Vaadin 10.
+Breadcrumbs for Flow is server-side component of [vcf-breadcrumbs](https://github.com/vaadin/vcf-breadcrumb) web component for Vaadin 10.
 It is a Web Component providing an easy way to display breadcrumb on web pages.

 [<img src="https://raw.githubusercontent.com/vaadin/incubator-breadcrumb/master/screenshot.png" width="200" alt="Screenshot of incubator-breadcrumbs">](https://vaadin.com/directory/components/vaadinincubator-breadcrumbs)